 In the November 11 email, CUSC broke down their progress on implementing each of the four provisions on Clark’s campus.
 This follows a CUSC meeting held on November 7 in which a public comment was made claiming that the referendum passed last semester was not “properly addressed,” as well as an October 10 “Strike for Palestine” protest at the campus gates.

-CUSC was busy over the summer, meeting with Clark University President David Fithian and Dean Kamala Kiem to begin charting a path toward divestment.
-They also researched alternative vendor lists to help clubs achieve compliance with BDS.
+CUSC was busy over the summer trying to chart a path toward divestment.
+They met with Clark University President David Fithian and Dean Kamala Kiem to begin conversations.
+Student Council also researched alternative vendor lists to help clubs find options to achieve compliance with BDS demands.
 CUSC requested to meet with the Board of Trustees (BOT), but did not receive a response either from BOT or from Fithian, who sent a follow-up message on their behalf.

 CUSC Treasurer Kelechi Akabuogu created a vendor list to help clubs use alternatives to Amazon for purchases.
-CUSC has also collaborated with Student Leadership and Programming (SLP) to use tax-exempt vendors for their supplies such as Walmart, Target and Party City, all of whom comply with BDS.
+CUSC has also collaborated with Student Leadership and Programming (SLP) to ensure that purchases through any vendor is made under the University’s tax exempt status so that federal and state taxes will not be applied inappropriately.
+Venders such as Walmart, Target and Party City were suggested, all of whom are not on the boycott list created by BDS.
 CUSC has also been encouraging registered student organizations (RSOs) to use this list, and regularly check the BDS Movement’s website to ensure compliance.
-As of November 15, no purchases have been made through Amazon using CUSC’s club budget.

-However, CUSC has faced some obstacles in implementing BDS, primarily from Clark University’s current dining vendor, Harvest Table.
-Harvest Table asserts that they cannot “take a political stance,” though they have replaced some items that were flagged by BDS.
-Harvest Table has also prioritized focusing on buying from local vendors and providers to better comply with the movement.
+However, according to Executive Board (E-Board) members, CUSC has faced some obstacles in their goal of implementing BDS from Clark University’s current dining vendor, Harvest Table.
+Harvest Table asserts that they do not “take a political stance,” according to company policy.

 Equity and Inclusion Response